-There are a few things you should know about this blog before you dive in; why I am writing it, how this blog works and how you can be a part of it.
+There are a few things you should know about this blog before you dive in; why I am writing it and how this blog works.

 Why I’m Writing This Blog (the long version)

 I’ve lived and experienced many things along the way of life that are important to me.
 I’ve been through many highs and lows of the soul, the heart, and the mind.
 And I’m not done yet.
 To be alive is to hike, swim, run, fall, and climb through the wilderness of life experiences.
 Without a map or a guide, it’s only a matter of time before you are lost, forgetting the direction you came from and where you lost the trail.
 This blog is my map.
 It’s a canvas on which I will sketch memories and snapshots of the path I’ve been following and where it seems to be going from here.
 This God-given life is a line with billions of connected points, each one a unique thought, experience, person.
 Without considering the connections between them, to trace the connecting thread, life seems like dots on a blank page: unrelated, disconnected, or random.
 By writing, I am tracing the line, connecting the dots, capturing the meaning of it all along the way.
 Here is a quick example:

 - I grew up in a suburb of Massachusetts where a boy named Scott also lived.

 - Scott played the drums and we became classmates in the fourth grade.